 The Design Upgrade Pro for LearnDash plugin has come a long way in the past 18 months.
 Today, we’re excited to announce another plugin integration, this time with the WisdmLabs Ratings, Reviews & Feedback plugin.
 We’ve improved the overall styling of the plugin, plus given you a few color choices and the ability to hide several features.

-Existing Design Upgrade Pro users, update to version 2.7 to gain access to these new features.
-Improved styles are available in version 2.5 of the free plugin.
+Existing Design Upgrade Pro users, update to version 2.7 or higher to gain access to these new features.
+Improved styles are available in version 2.5+ of the free plugin.

 Jump to: 1:30 for free features, 3:51 for pro features